Binh707/GraphLLM/README.md

 ## BiGTex embeddings
-You can download the generated embeddings by BiGTex [here](https://drive.google.com/drive/folders/1nF8NDGObIqU0kCkzVaisWooGEQlcNSIN?usp=sharing). after that move them to `embeddings`, so you can run more expremints like link prediction or clusstering using them.
+You can download the generated embeddings by BiGTex [here](https://drive.google.com/drive/folders/1nF8NDGObIqU0kCkzVaisWooGEQlcNSIN?usp=sharing). after that move them to `embeddings`, so you can run more experiments like link prediction or clusstering using them.